tlh45342/syslogger/README.md

 I did NOT write this.

-I just wanted to keep this code handy.
+I just keep this code handy.

 ## INSTALLATION